OpenKH/OpenKh/docs/ddd/file/lboard.md

 | 0F     | Blue             | Blue

-The last 4 bits appear to be all that matter, although the following values can be found within lboard.bin, it is unknown what they change.
+The last 4 bits appear to be all that matter.
+Although the following values can be found within lboard.bin, it is unknown what they change.

 `12, 14, 41, 44, 51`